Oakmont Senior Living Review: A Family's Guide to Pricing and Care Quality

 Oakmont Senior Living operates 51 communities across California, Hawaii, and Nevada, serving over 8,000 seniors.
 Families often question whether the premium experience justifies costs that can exceed the national median of $72,924 annually for a private one-bedroom in assisted living.
 Residents frequently describe the dining as “out of this world” and appreciate the spacious accommodations, with some one-bedroom…

 Oakmont offers upscale amenities and personalized care.
-That said, employee satisfaction on Glassdoor is 3.1 out of 5 stars based on 410 reviews.
-This review covers pricing, care options, amenities, and what current residents experience.
-It can help you decide if Oakmont fits your needs and budget.
+This review covers pricing, care options, amenities, and daily life so you can decide whether Oakmont fits your needs and budget.

 Types of care at Oakmont: Retirement, Assisted Living, and Memory Support